dcblood1/FlightSurety/README.md

 # block from participating until 10 Eth deposited. - CHECK
 # test setting operating status from solo - CHECK
 TODO
-First - ensure only registered, only funded airlines can vote on something Second - make it a modifier?
-Third - do operating status and registering new airlines.
+First - get multi-party consensus to work ------ YOU ARE HERE --- IN APP GET MULTI-CONSENSUS TO WORK Second - make it a modifier, or some function to throw in anywhere Third - do operating status and registering new airlines.
 # once 5 or more, need multi-party consensus on setting operating status and registering new airlines